hriday0413/settings-management-system/README.md

 # Settings Management System

 Full-stack app for storing and managing JSON configuration data.
-Pretty straightforward CRUD system with a REST API and UI.

 Built with TypeScript throughout - Express backend, React frontend, PostgreSQL for storage, all containerized with Docker.